Pierre Tolet

 Pierre Tolet or Petrus Toletus (circa 1502 - circa 1580) was a French physician who, together with Jean Canappe contributed to the transmission of medical and surgical knowledge in French.

 Biography

 Originally from the diocese of Béziers, he studied medicine at the Faculty of Montpellier under Jean Schyron.
 He graduated in 1529 along with Nostradamus, Jacobus Sylvius and Guillaume Rondelet.

 He practised in Vienne, Bourg and then in Lyon where he became a physician at the Hôtel-Dieu.
 As Dean of the Faculty of Lyon, he introduced a French-language teaching programme with daily visits by students to the hospital and created a single training course for physicians, barbers surgeons and apothecaries.

-A friend of Rabelais, he was also a leading figure in Lyon's cultural life and a member of a cenacle of scholars (Barthélémy Aneau, Maurice Scève,...) who were working to promote new reflections on poetic language.
+A friend of Rabelais, he was also a leading figure in Lyon's cultural life and a member of a cenacle of scholars (Barthélemy Aneau, Maurice Scève,...) who were working to promote new reflections on poetic language.